xpresserjs/documentation/getting-started.md

 Xpresser is still under development.
 :::

-# Create Your First App
+# Start a project using xjs-cli

 ### Requirement
 To create your first application in few seconds you need to have [xjs-cli](./xjs-cli.md) installed.